anon-blue/anon.blue/README.txt

 to firearms.
 He is a violent felon!
 Please alert the police!
 Thank you! <3
 !Jamie Lee Pierce, Born: 09/16/1994, His Current Address: 318 Mcglone Lane Flemi ngsburg, KY 41041 (His father's house.)
-Wanted for raping his sister and his own 3 year old daughter (at the time was only 2) he is very un well and has access to firearms.
-He is a violent felon!      e alert the police!
+Wanted for raping his sister and his own 3 year old daughter (at the time was only 2) he is very un well and has access\
+                                            lert the police!
 Thank you! <3
 !Jamie Lee Pierce, Born: 09/16/1994, His Cu
                                                      ping his sister and his own 3 year old daughter (at the time was only 2) he is very un well and has access